 Ringer® Compost Plus Compost Starter

 Want to convert your yard debris into free compost for your garden?
 Safer® Brand makes it simple with our Ringer® Compost Plus Compost Starter.
-With one bag, you can convert an amazing 750 pounds of yard debris into compost.
+With one bag, you can convert an amazing 750 lbs of yard debris into nutrient-rich compost.

-Composting yard waste breaks down the plant tissue to simple, basic nutrients in a form that plants can use for growth.
-Yards and gardens can receive the benefits of rich, moist humus when worked into the soil in the Spring or Fall or anytime during the growing season.
-Knowing how to compost can save you a lot of money and produce a healthy garden.
+Composting yard waste breaks down the plant tissue to simple, basic nutrients into material that plants can use to fuel their growth.
+Yards and gardens can receive the benefits of rich, moist humus when worked into the soil in the Spring or Fall ... or anytime during the growing season.
+Knowing how to compost can save you a lot of money on nutrient purchases while producing a vibrant garden with healthy plants.

-Ringer Compost Plus Compost Maker uses a range of natural microorganisms that are designed and selected for the material that they decompose.
+Ringer® Compost Plus Compost Maker uses a range of natural microorganisms to maximize compost production.
+These microorganisms are designed and selected based on their ability to decompose plant material and produce helpful nutrients.
 In particular, they combine thermophilic organisms that work at higher temperatures.
-Ringer Compost Plus contains specially designed nutrient sources that start the compost process more quickly and efficiently.
+Ringer® Compost Plus also contains specially designed nutrient sources that start the compost process more quickly and efficiently.

 Directions for Use and how to compost: